 You can click on an item to view more details, as well as see any links that are set up.
 If the guide administrators have set-up a contact button, you can click Contact to send an email if you have questions, feedback, or would like follow-up.

-If an admin has enabled Connect on Guidebook Web, you can access the feature at the top left of the page.
+If an admin has enabled Connect on Guidebook Web, you can access the feature on the left navigation menu.

 Connect on Guidebook Web allows for attendees to view a list of users, view user profiles, and manage connection requests.
 There is not a chat functionality on Guidebook Web, but users can chat with their connections on their mobile device!